paul-grassi/800-63-3/sp800-63c/sec7_security.md

 *This section is non-normative.*

-Verifiers, RPs, subscribers, and parties outside of a typical assertions transaction may be malicious or become comporomised.
-They might have an interest in modifying or replacing an assertion to obtain a greater level of access to a resource/service provided by the
+Verifiers, RPs, subscribers, and parties outside of a typical assertions transaction may be malicious or become compromised.
+An attacker might have an interest in modifying or replacing an assertion to obtain a greater level of access to a resource/service provided by the
 RP.
 They might be interested in obtaining or modifying assertions and assertion references to impersonate a subscriber or access unauthorized data or services.
 Furthermore, it is possible that